Get Smart Week - November

 The use of antibiotics is the single most important factor leading to antibiotic resistance around the world.
 Antibiotics are among the most commonly prescribed drugs used in human medicine.
 However, up to 50% of all the antibiotics prescribed for people are not needed or are not optimally effective as prescribed.
 Antibiotics are also commonly used for promoting growth in food animals, one type of use that is not necessary.

-During November 16-22, 2015, the annual Get Smart About Antibiotics Week will be observed.
+During November, the annual Get Smart About Antibiotics Week is observed.
 The observance is a key component of CDC’s efforts to improve antibiotic stewardship in communities, in healthcare facilities, and on the farm in collaboration with state-based programs, nonprofit partners, and for-profit partners.
 The one-week observance raises awareness of the threat of antibiotic resistance and the importance of appropriate antibiotic prescribing and use.

 To get involved with Get Smart About Antibiotics Week, contact us at: email@example.com